ZachPinfold/next-swatched/README.md

 Welcome to my passion project.

-I love desiging with colours, and I am always looking for inspiration to help find new and interesting pallettes.
+I love designing with colours, and I am always looking for inspiration to help find new and interesting palettes.

 This is a next.js web app, leveraging the colormind API to help users find, save, and compare colours.